 <EntityType Name="socialprofile" BaseType="mscrm.crmbaseentity"> <Key> <PropertyRef Name="socialprofileid" /> </Key> <Property Name="_customerid_value" <!-- lookup property --> Type="Edm.Guid"> <Annotation Term="Org.OData.Core.V1.Description" String="Shows the customer that this social profile belongs to." /> </Property> <NavigationProperty Name="customerid_contact" <!-- Name different from lookup property --> Type="mscrm.contact" Nullable="false" Partner="Socialprofile_customer_contacts"> <ReferentialConstraint Property="_customerid_value" <!-- Reference to lookup property --> ReferencedProperty="contactid" /> </NavigationProperty> <NavigationProperty Name="customerid_account" <!-- Name different from lookup property --> Type="mscrm.account" Nullable="false" Partner="Socialprofile_customer_accounts"> <ReferentialConstraint Property="_customerid_value" <!-- Reference to lookup property --> ReferencedProperty="accountid" /> </NavigationProperty> </EntityType>

 In these cases, setting the value of any of the single-valued navigation properties will set all the other participating single-valued navigation properties to null.
 The corresponding lookup property GUID value will change, but you will need to retrieve specific annotations available to know which table it now refers to.
-More information: Retrieve data about lookup properties.
+More information: Lookup property data

 Collection-valued navigation properties